Washington Metro rolling stock: Retirement

+WMATA retired the 2000-series cars on May 10, 2024, with two cars being saved for preservation, and two other cars are still used on the "money train."
+The last of the cars ran in March 2024 following the implementation of six-car 7000-series trains.
+On October 19, 2024, a ceremonial last trip of the 2000-series cars was run on the Green Line consisting of cars 2000-2001, 2038-2039, and 2058-2059.

 4000-series

 The fourth order consisted of 100 cars from Breda, numbered 4000–4099.
 These cars were delivered in 1991.

 Features

 There were some minor differences between these and the earlier Breda cars prior to rehabilitation.
 First, the bulkhead windows were rounded as compared to being squared, and like the 1000-series before refurbishment, these cars did not have exterior speakers.

 These cars used the original flip-dot exterior destination signs, chopper-controlled DC propulsion system, and the original cream, orange and yellow interior all the way up to their retirement.

 Incidents

 Car 4018 was damaged in the Woodley Park accident, but was eventually repaired.

-On July 4, 2010, Metro took all 100 4000-series cars out of service to repair the door motors to prevent them from unintentionally opening while the train is in motion, a situation that Metro engineers were able to duplicate in a rail yard.
+On July 4, 2010, Metro took all 100 4000-series cars out of service to repair the door motors to prevent them from unintentionally opening while the train is in motion, a situation that Metro engineers were able to replicate in a rail yard.
 On July 20, the cars were returned to service after the repair was completed.